Grand-Axe/Awesome-City/Readme.md

 ### Privacy

 Infrastructure ownership will give individuals and communities better control to the access points of their privacy and dignity.
-Humankind is the only creature with a developed sense of privacy, so invasion (or legalised theft) of privacy not only makes them do unpaid work against their will; but most importantly, reduces a persons humanity and moves them closer to the rank of animals.
+It isn't taught in schools but, humankind is the only creature with a developed sense of privacy.<br />Therefore, the invasion (or legalised theft) of privacy not only makes them do unpaid work against their will (slavery); but most importantly, reduces a persons humanity and moves them closer to the rank of animals, thus providing for a recursive cycle of ever intensifying weakening of human dignity and priviledge.

 'Ever heard of the private life of an antelope?